suomitek/suomitek-appboard/docs/user/getting-started.md

 Open a command prompt and run the `GetDashToken.cmd` Your token can be found in the `token.txt` file.

-## Step 3: Start the Kubeapps Dashboard
+## Step 3: Start the Suomitek-appboard Dashboard

-Once Kubeapps is installed, securely access the Kubeapps Dashboard from your system by running:
+Once Suomitek-appboard is installed, securely access the Suomitek-appboard Dashboard from your system by running:

 ```bash
 kubectl port-forward -n suomitek-appboard svc/suomitek-appboard 8080:80
 ```

-This will start an HTTP proxy for secure access to the Kubeapps Dashboard.
+This will start an HTTP proxy for secure access to the Suomitek-appboard Dashboard.
 Visit http://127.0.0.1:8080/ in your preferred web browser to open the Dashboard.
 Here's what you should see:

 ![Dashboard login page](../img/dashboard-login.png)

-Paste the token generated in the previous step to authenticate and access the Kubeapps dashboard for Kubernetes.
+Paste the token generated in the previous step to authenticate and access the Suomitek-appboard dashboard for Kubernetes.

 ![Dashboard main page](../img/dashboard-home.png)

-***Note:*** If you are setting up Kubeapps for other people to access, you will want to use a different service type or setup Ingress rather than using the above `kubectl port-forward`.
-For detailed information on installing, configuring and upgrading Kubeapps, checkout the [chart README](../../chart/suomitek-appboard/README.md).
+***Note:*** If you are setting up Suomitek-appboard for other people to access, you will want to use a different service type or setup Ingress rather than using the above `kubectl port-forward`.
+For detailed information on installing, configuring and upgrading Suomitek-appboard, checkout the [chart README](../../chart/suomitek-appboard/README.md).

 ## Step 4: Deploy WordPress

-Once you have the Kubeapps Dashboard up and running, you can start deploying applications into your cluster.
+Once you have the Suomitek-appboard Dashboard up and running, you can start deploying applications into your cluster.

 - Use the "Deploy App" or click on the "Catalog" page in the Dashboard to select an application from the list of charts in any of the configured Helm chart repositories.
 This example assumes you want to deploy WordPress.